-Premier Su Tseng-chang on Thursday received a Ministry of Education (MOE) briefing on a program to enhance digital learning at elementary and junior high schools by providing internet access for all classrooms and tablet computers for all students.
+Premier Su Tseng-chang on Thursday received a Ministry of Education (MOE) briefing on a program to enhance digital learning at elementary through high schools by providing internet access for all classrooms and tablet computers for all students.
 With the arrival of the digital age, digital learning has become the dominant trend in education and the pandemic has intensified that tendency.
 Since Taiwan is a digital powerhouse, the government should promote this trend and usher the nation into the digital learning age, the premier said.

 The MOE has invested a special budget of NT$15 billion (US$539.7 million) under the Forward-looking Infrastructure Development Program to promoting digital learning.
 These projects have seen the proportion of schools with high-speed internet access grow from 10 percent to nearly 100 percent, and the proportion of classrooms with wireless internet double from less than 40 percent to more than 80 percent.
 Over 61,000 smart learning classrooms have also been set up, while 210,000 mobile devices have been distributed.